Timing Your Garden: When It's Too Late to Start Planting

 Understanding Late Garden Plantings

-While you can plant a late planting to the first frost date, it's always best to allow as much growing time as possible.
+While you can plant to the first frost date, it's always best to allow as much growing time as possible.
 If you missed the spring planting, then calculate which vegetables you can grow now and still have a harvest before the first frost.